lotok14/LTKConfiguration/README.md

 | Repair Delay | Determines how many seconds before it gets repaired                   | 7             |

 ## Hockey Indicator
+Adds an icon on the top left that shows when hockey shooters are going to shoot
 #### showcase
 ![Hockey Indicator](https://github.com/lotok14/LTKConfiguration/blob/main/github%20media/HockeyIndicator.gif)
 #### config